cterdam/vim-diffsave/README.md

 ## Usage

 The plugin creates the command `<Plug>ToggleDiffSave`.
 In your `vimrc`, map this command to a key sequence:

 ```vim
 nmap <Leader>w <Plug>ToggleDiffSave<CR>
 ```

-Now, in normal mode, type `<Leader>w` to toggle a diffsave window comparing the active file's content with its last save, if the active file is modifiable.
+Now, in normal mode, type `<Leader>w` to toggle a diffsave window comparing the active file's content with its last save.
+By default, the Leader key is `\`, the key above `Enter` on most keyboards.

 If the active file is unmodifiable, nothing will be triggered.